Ohio State vs. Purdue NCAA Football Odds, Plays and Insights | November 13, 2021

 Purdue Stats and Trends

-- In Purdue's nine games this year, it has five wins against the spread.
+- Purdue has played nine games, with five wins against the spread.

-- Purdue's games this year have hit the over on only two of nine set point totals (22.2%).
+- Purdue's games this season have gone over the total in just two out of nine opportunities (22.2%).

-- When Purdue scores more than 19.0 points, it is 5-0 against the spread and 5-0 overall.
+- When Purdue records more than 19 points, it is 5-0 against the spread and 5-0 overall.

 - The Boilermakers have 13 giveaways this season, while the Buckeyes have 15 takeaways .